tugcekonuklar/ml-notes/time-series-forecasting/Home.md

 ![](./media/image13.png)

-Each term can apply ither additevely, multiplicaively or in some cases lefts out of the model all together.
+Each term can apply other additively, multiplicative or in some cases lefts out of the model all together.

-How to apply Error Trend and Sesional terms of an ETS model (Eror Trend Sesional) it is a way to apply Time Series Decomposition plot.
+How to apply Error Trend and Seasonal terms of an ETS model (Error Trend Seasonal) it is a way to apply Time Series Decomposition plot.

 ![](./media/image16.png)

 **Data** shows the actual time series data

-**The seasonal** shows that there are a sesipnal patterns e can see in in Hotel booking example, easonal only occurs regular intervals and th increasing magnitude
+**The seasonal** shows that there are a seasonal patterns e can see in in Hotel booking example, seasonal only occurs regular intervals and th increasing magnitude

-**Trend line** indicates the general corse or tendency of time series.
+**Trend line** indicates the general core or tendency of time series.
-It is the centered moving erage of the time series and fits between seasonal aks and valleys.
-This line concidered desesionalized
+It is the centered moving average of the time series and fits between seasonal aks and valleys.
+This line considered de Seasonalized

 **Error**: Difference between observed value and endline estimate.
-It is the piece that non accounted for combinening seasonal peace and trend peace.
+It is the piece that non accounted for combining seasonal peace and trend peace.
 All time series have the residual errors help explain with trend and seasonality can not.